gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## ICMP Considerations {#icmp}

-SCTP implementation will be responsible for handling ICMP messages and their validation as specified in {{RFC9260}} Section 10.
-This includes for SCTP packets sent by the protection engines key management function.
+The SCTP implementation will be responsible for handling ICMP messages and their validation as specified in {{RFC9260}} Section 10.
+This means that the ICMP validation needs to be done in relation to the actual sent SCTP packets with the CRYPTO chunk and not the unprotected payload.
 However, valid ICMP errors or information may indirectly be provided to the protection engine, such as an update to PMTU values based on packet to big ICMP messages.